Auguste of Baden-Baden: Duchess of Orléans

 As her mother was regent of Auguste's native Baden-Baden, it was her mother who tried to find a suitable candidate for her only daughter.
 Her mother proposed two candidates; Prince Alexander Ferdinand of Thurn and Taxis, son and heir of Anselm Franz of Thurn and Taxis, a wealthy German noble of the powerful Thurn und Taxis family and the Postmaster General of the Holy Roman Empire.
 The second was a French prince, Louis d'Orléans, Duke of Orléans.

 Her mother preferred the French match as it would strengthen ties with a powerful neighbour who prior to Auguste's birth, had ravaged Baden-Baden.
 Auguste however preferred the German match due to her roots.
-Auguste, however gave into her mother and agreed to the match with Louis d'Orléans and there was a proxy ceremony held at the Schloss Rastatt before she was married on 13 July 1724 Louis d'Orléans, the grandson of Louis XIV of France through his illegitimate daughter Françoise Marie de Bourbon.
+Auguste, however gave into her mother and agreed to the match with Louis d'Orléans and there was a proxy ceremony held at the Schloss Rastatt before she was married on 13 July 1724, at the age of 19.
+Louis d'Orléans was the great-grandson of King Louis XIII through his second son, Philippe, Duke of Orleans, and the grandson of Philippe's older brother, Louis XIV, through his legitimized daughter Françoise Marie de Bourbon.
 Chosen for, among other reasons, her family's Catholicism, she brought a comparatively small dowry of 80,000 livres to the Orléans.